Back to all posts

 First and foremost, href links are your website’s internal navigation system.
 They are the pathways that let visitors move seamlessly from your homepage to your services page, or from a blog post about the benefits of deep tissue to your booking page.
 A well-linked site makes it simple for someone to explore everything you offer, whether they want to learn about Ashiatsu Deepfeet Bar Therapy or compare it with a traditional Swedish massage.
 This clear path reduces frustration and helps people find the exact information they need, which is a key part of a great user experience.
 When everything is easy to find, visitors are more likely to stick around and book an appointment.

-For Connecting to the Web
+To Connect Your Content to the Web

 Href links don’t just connect pages within your own site; they also connect your site to the entire world wide web.
 Linking to external resources—like a glowing review, a feature in a local magazine, or your social media profiles—builds credibility and trust with your audience.
 It shows you’re a confident and established part of your community.
 For a business in a vibrant city like New Orleans, this interconnectedness is vital.
 These external links provide additional value to your visitors and help search engines understand your place in the digital landscape.
 Learning what an href is and how to use it effectively helps you build a more robust and authoritative online presence.

-5 Smart Habits for Better Href Links
+5 Best Practices for Better Href Links

 Creating links is easy, but creating effective links takes a bit of intention.
 Think of them as pathways you’re building for your website visitors.
 You want those paths to be clear, helpful, and lead exactly where you promise.
 By developing a few good habits, you can make sure your links improve your user experience and support your site’s goals, whether you’re guiding a client to book a massage or sharing a helpful article.
 These five practices will help you build better links every time.